Skip to main content

 • You are required to use a desktop computer or laptop with a webcam and stable high-speed internet connection to access the exam.

-• It is highly recommended that you conduct a Speed Test to ensure your internet speeds meet the requirements to complete your exam with eProctor Canada. eProctor network requirements are: 2.5 Mbps minimum upload speeds and 2.5 Mbps minimum download speeds.
+• Conduct a Speed Test to ensure your internet speeds meet the requirements to complete your exam with eProctor Canada.

 • Operating system minimum requirements: